 19) Ollantaytambo is a magical, historic town surrounded by ancient ruins.
 This became are special place of tranquillity, with the indigenous communities, food, buildings and soothing sound of streaming water which interlaces all around this compact town.
 One of our favourite towns in Peru and a MUST SEE in our opinion.

 20) In case you can't afford the Machu Picchu trek (there are very affordable ways to do it), you can always try the Vinicunca (Rainbow Mountain) hike.
-It is absolutely beautiful and still a hidden gem.
-Not too many people know about it yet.
+It is absolutely beautiful.
 It is also a TOUGH hike, mostly because of the altitude (over 5000m/16,000ft), but it's so worth it.
 If you are a very experienced hiker, try out the Ausangate Trek!